 Smartly dressed with a trendy haircut and a winning smile, 21-year-old Rakesh is the sole earner for his family, consisting of his mother, two sisters, grandmother and brother.
 Being able to support them with his salary is a source of pride for him.
 “My mother suffers from asthma, and I am able to buy her medicines using my salary.
 I’m also able to pay my sister’s educational expenses and meet other household expenses,” he says.

-Rakesh credits his coworkers for creating an environment that is both conducive and welcoming for differently abled Wishmasters.
+Rakesh credits his coworkers for creating an environment that is both conducive and welcoming for Wishmasters with disabilities.
 “All my co-workers are very cooperative,” reports Rakesh.
 “They give me adequate support so that I can understand what they’re trying to communicate.
 They always treat me with a smile!”.

-Operational since 2017, Flipkart’s eKartians with Different Abilities (eDAB) program creates an empowering work environment for differently abled persons with an emphasis on empathy and inclusion.
-Today, Flipkart employs over a thousand differently abled employees across our supply chain in different roles including sorters, pickers, packers, and delivery executives.
+Operational since 2017, Flipkart’s eKartians with Disabilities (eDAB) program creates an empowering work environment for people with disabilities with an emphasis on empathy and inclusion.
+Today, Flipkart employs over a thousand employees with disabilities across our supply chain in different roles including sorters, pickers, packers, and delivery executives.

-“Many differently abled employees have worked in jobs before where they have been treated with impatience and have unfortunately also had to adapt to these difficult conditions,” says Jagannath Chatterjee, Customer Experience Coach at Flipkart and Rakesh’s interpreter for this story.
+“Many employees with disabilities have worked in jobs before where they have been treated with impatience and have unfortunately also had to adapt to these difficult conditions,” says Jagannath Chatterjee, Customer Experience Coach at Flipkart and Rakesh’s interpreter for this story.

 Fluent in sign language himself, Jagannath has been training Flipkart employees for more than two years.
-He was present at the Salkia hub on Rakesh’s first day, and emphasizes the importance of making differently abled persons feel welcome.
+He was present at the Salkia hub on Rakesh’s first day, and emphasizes the importance of making persons with disabilities feel welcome.
 “You need to have an open mind and make sure they feel accepted,” he explains.

 After his senior colleagues showed him the ropes, Rakesh soon began making deliveries in the Bally and Belur routes in Howrah, riding to customers’ homes on his bicycle.
 There were some teething problems initially, but the young man persevered.